 Bottle purchase point system:

 200ml or 375ml = 1 point per bottle750ml = 2 points per bottle

-Q: When does Gustare offer free shipping?A: Gustare offers free shipping for all orders purchased online or phone that exceed $75, when shipped to one location per order.
-Contact Gustare to confirm the best options to send gifts to multiple locations.
+A: Gustare offers free shipping for all orders purchased online or phone that exceed $75, when shipped to one location per order within the continental USA.